Hunor85/C-sharp/001-Types/001-Integral numerci types/006-integer_literal/README.md

 # Integer literals

-Integer literals can be decimal without any prefix.
+If the literal is suffixed by L or l, its type is the first of the following types in which its value can be represented: long, ulong.
 For example:
 ```c#
 var decimalLiteral = 42L; // L or l are both correct
 ```
-If the literal is suffixed by L or l, its type is the first of the following types in which its value can be represented: long, ulong.

 The following diagram gives a visual representation for literals without suffix with their corresponding types in which they can be represented: